dmccreary/micropython-clocks-and-watches/src/sort-glossary/glossary-sorted.md

 An interface allowing users to navigate options and settings.

 **Example:** Creating hierarchical settings menus for watch configuration.

+#### Menu Systems for Watch Settings
+Hierarchical interface structures for configuring watch parameters and features.

+**Example:** Creating nested menus for time, alarm, and display settings.

 #### MicroPython
 A streamlined version of Python programming language designed to run on microcontrollers and embedded systems.